Blog

 Don’t forego vacations because of sensory differences.
 There are lots of ways to support your child and keep your vacation fun for everyone.

 Contact us online today!
-TLC Pediatric Therapy is a part of the family of companies here at Kids SPOT and we’re here to provide more guidance when taking your child on vacation.
+We’re here to provide more guidance when taking your child on vacation.